Looking for special and unique Christmas gift ideas? Treat your friends and family to Vancouver and Lower Mainland experiences they won’t forget.

 The following Christmas attractions continue until the end of December, and some even until later in January.
 With a couple, the venues offer annual passes which also make exceptional Christmas gifts.

-- Christmas Glow – this Christmas attraction in Langley is beautiful, but it’s only open until December 31st.
-It’s half indoors and half outdoors.
-With the snow on the ground, like the above two places, it will be looking extra magical this holiday season!
+- Glow Christmas Carnival – this Christmas attraction in Langley is beautiful, and it’s only open until December 30th.
+It’s partly indoors and partly outdoors.

-- Soar With Santa at FlyOver Canada – the Christmas film at the multidimensional theatre at Canada Place runs until January 3rd in 2023.
-You can’t buy annual passes at FlyOver Canada, but you can buy gift certificates for future shows (including Soar Over Taiwan which starts up in January).
+- Soar With Santa at FlyOver Canada – the Christmas film at the multidimensional theatre at Canada Place runs until January 2nd in 2024.
+You can’t buy annual passes at FlyOver Canada, but you can buy gift certificates for future shows.

 - Vallea Lumina – the light attraction in Whistler where you walk through the forest is open year-round and it’s especially beautiful when there is snow on the ground.
 The same venue also offers Ziplining and Snowmobiling Tours!